Introduction

 No structured impact methodology

-Many firms perform impact assessments informally — a senior compliance professional reads the new regulation and forms a view on what it means.
-This approach fails in two ways: it produces inconsistent results (different people assess impact differently), and it creates no documentation trail.
-When a regulator asks how the firm assessed the impact of a specific change, the answer needs to be more substantive than “we reviewed it and decided what to do.”
+Informal impact assessments (a senior person reads the regulation and forms a view) produce inconsistent results and no documentation trail.
+When a regulator asks how you assessed impact, the answer needs to be more substantive than “we reviewed it and decided what to do.”

 Changes not cascaded to controls and evidence

-A firm may update its obligations and revise its policies, but fail to cascade the change through to controls and evidence requirements.
-The result is a compliance framework where the top of the chain (regulation to obligation to policy) reflects the new requirements but the operational layer (controls and evidence) still reflects the old ones.
-This disconnect is a frequent inspection finding and a reliable indicator of immature change management.
+You update obligations and revise policies, but fail to cascade changes to controls and evidence requirements.
+The top of the chain reflects new requirements; the operational layer still reflects the old ones.
+This disconnect is a frequent inspection finding.

 No documentation of rationale